Carlos0934/web3-vault-app/README.md

 ## Introduction

 Web3 Vault is a mobile application that allows users to store their files on the tangle iota testnet.
-The application uses the S3 to store the files and the shimmer test network  to store the file metadata.
-The application is built using Node.js, Flutter, and Solidity smart contracts.
+The application uses the Iota Network to store encrypted files.
+The application is built using Node.js, Flutter, and Iota sdk.

 ## Features